Nara7K/Crouch-Stance/README.md

 Toggle + Run: This automatically deactivates crouching when you are inputting player movement whenever possible.
 Reactivates toggle crouch when not inputting movement.
 (Velocity caused by other factors will not force crouch deactivation.)

+Toggle + Sprint Only: This automatically deactivates crouching when you are holding the sprint button (default: Shift key).
+Reactivates toggle crouch when not holding the sprint button.

 # Binding

 It is suggested you bind these like in the examples below based on your preferences: